ellysh/video-game-bots/InGameBots/example.md

 1. Select a value in the resulting list for inspection.
 2. Left click on the value.
-3. Select the "Browse this memory region" item in the popup menu.
+3. Select the "Browse this memory region" item in the pop-up menu.

 You will see the Memory Viewer window after these steps:

 ![Memory Viewer](memory-viewer.png)

-The Memory Viewer window is splitted into two parts.
-Disassembled code of the specified memory region is displayed at the top part of the window.
+The Memory Viewer window is split into two parts.
+Disassembled code of the specified memory region is displayed at the upper part of the window.
 The memory dump in hexadecimal format is displayed at the bottom part of the window.
-We will focus on the memory dump in our investiagtion.
+We will focus on the memory dump in our investigation.
 The experience value is underlined by a red line on the screenshoot.
 It is not obvious, why the hexadecimal value "9E 36 FF 10" in the memory dump is equal to the actual experience value "285161118" in decimal.
 Our application is launched on x86 architecture.
 It has a [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
 This means, that you should reverse the order of bytes in 4 byte integer to get its correct value.
-The hexadecimal value becames equal to "10 FF 36 9E" in our case.
+The hexadecimal value becomes equal to "10 FF 36 9E" in our case.
 You can use the standard windows calculator application to make sure, that this hexadecimal value is equal to the "285161118" one in decimal.
-Actually you can change a display type of the memory dump by left mouse clicking on it and selecting a "Display Type" item of the popup menu.
+Actually you can change a display type of the memory dump by left mouse clicking on it and selecting a "Display Type" item of the pop-up menu.
 But I recommend you to keep a type in the "Byte hex" format.
 Because you does not know an actual size in bytes of the parameters that you are looking for.

 Now you should place Memory Viewer window and Diablo 2 window near each other.
 It allows you to perform actions in the Diablo 2 window and to inspect a memory region simultaneously.
 This is a screenshot with results of this kind of memory inspection: